 Each Shareholder agrees to pledge all of the shares of Luckin Tech that it owns, including any interest or dividend paid for such shares (the "Pledged Shares") to WFOE unconditionally and irrevocably, as a security for the performance of any and all obligations by the Shareholder and Luckin Tech under the Principal Agreements (the "Pledge").
-Parties agree to use RMB 500,000 (the "Initial Registration Amount") as the estimated value of the obligations by the Shareholder and Luckin Tech under the Principal Agreements for initial registration purpose.
-During the term of the Principal Agreements or this Agreement, WFOE has the rights to request all of the Shareholders and Luckin Tech to amend the Initial Registration Amount for any reasons, and all Shareholders and Luckin Tech shall promptly make such adjustments as requested.
+Parties agree to use RMB 500,000 (the "Initial Registration Amount") as the estimated value of the obligations by the Shareholder and Luckin Tech under the Principal Agreements, WFOE has the rights to request all of the Shareholders and Luckin Tech to amend the Initial Registration Amount for any reasons, and all Shareholders and Luckin Tech shall promptly make such adjustments as requested.